deficollective/defiscan/src/content/protocols/spark.md

 ## Spark ALM

-Spark has a liquidity management layer (ALM) whose role is to automate liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky and accross blockchain networks and DeFi protocols.
-The overview of this systme is shown in the diagram below.
+Spark has a liquidity management layer (ALM) whose role is to automate liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky and across blockchain networks and DeFi protocols.
+The overview of this system is shown in the diagram below.
 All core permissions are held by the Sky Governance through its delayed proxy (`DSPause Proxy`).
-The `Spark Proxy` is a simple wrap around this governance to distinguish spark-specific permissions.
+The `Spark Proxy` is a simple wrap around this governance to distinguish permissions specific to spark.
 The `AllocatorVault` bridges between Sky and Spark and allows minting/burning of `USDS`.

 The main component of the ALM is the `ALMProxy` and its `MainnetController`.
 The `ALMProxy` holds all the funds while the `MainnetController` can move and distribute those funds accross protocols and chains.
 Off-chain _Relayers_ can dictate all liquidity movements but are subject to strict rate limits.
-A _Freezer_ multisig can freeze the _Relayers_ at any time if it detects suspicious behaviours.
-The `MainnetController` supports provision of liquidity in Aave, Ethena, and any ERC-4626 compatible vault.
+A _Freezer_ multisig can freeze the _Relayers_ at any time if it detects suspicious behaviors.
+The `MainnetController` supports the provision of liquidity in Aave, Ethena, and any ERC-4626 compatible vault.

 ![Overview of the Spark's liquidity layer](./diagrams/spark-ALM.png)

 ## SparkLend

 SparkLend is a fork of Aave v3 with some particularities highlighted in the diagram below.
 Similarly to [Spark' liquidity layer](#spark-alm) all core permissions are held by the Sky Governance through the `DSPause Proxy`.
-Some emergency actions can be taken such as freeze all new borrowing in SparkLend if a certain asset price falls below a predetermined threshold.
+Some emergency actions can be taken such as freezing all new borrowing in SparkLend if a certain asset price falls below a predetermined threshold.
 A multisig called _SparkLend Freezer_ as well as the Sky governance can freeze or pause any market in SparkLend without any delay.
-They can then be reactivated through the delayed goverance.
+They can then be reactivated through the delayed governance.
 The core contracts in SparkLend are non-upgradeable, but the treasuries as well as the rewards contract may be upgraded.
 Upgrading the rewards may lead to the loss of unclaimed yield, as we consider rewards to be yield as well.

 ![Overview of the SparkLend](./diagrams/spark-sparklend.png)